Limp Bizkit: Formation and early years (1994–1996)

-Record label deals and Three Dollar Bill, Yall (1997–1998)
+Record label deals and Three Dollar Bill, Y'all (1997–1998)

 After its performance opening for Korn at the Dragonfly in Hollywood was well received, Limp Bizkit were offered a record deal with the Los Angeles-based independent label Flip Records, who attempted to sign the band for $50,000.
 Soon after that, however, they were also offered a record deal with the major label Mojo, a subsidiary of MCA Records.
-According to Flip Records' founder Jordan Schur, Limp Bizkit stated that the only way the band wouldn't sign with Mojo was if the band's van flipped over on the way to Los Angeles.
+According to Flip Records' founder Jordan Schur, Limp Bizkit stated that the only way the band would not sign with Mojo was if the band's van flipped over on the way to Los Angeles.

 While heading to California to record its first album, the band's van flipped over five times, resulting in all of the band's members sustaining serious injuries.
 As a result of the near-death experience, Durst made amends with Borland, who rejoined the band.
 The accident also strained the band's relationship with Mojo, who Durst felt wanted the band to resume working prematurely, resulting in Schur buying out the band's record and management contract and signing the band to Flip, which cost him $175,000.

 Arvizu persuaded Ross Robinson to listen to the demo.
 Robinson neglected to listen to it until it was appraised by his girlfriend.
 Impressed by the band's motivation and sound, Robinson produced Limp Bizkit's debut, which was recorded at Indigo Ranch.
 Durst's problems with his girlfriend inspired him to write the song "Sour".
 The mood and tone set by Robinson in the studio allowed the band to improvise; a recording of the band improvising appeared as the last track on the album, "Everything".
 Schur bankrolled the recording sessions for the album, and following its completion negotiated a 50/50 agreement with Interscope Records to distribute the album.

 Despite the success of live performances of the band's cover of the song "Faith", Robinson was opposed to recording it and tried to persuade the band not to play it on the album.
 However, the final recording, which incorporated heavier guitar playing and drumming as well as DJ scratching, impressed him.
 Robinson also bonded with Borland, who he perceived as not taking the band seriously.
 The progressive metal band Tool provided a strong influence in shaping the album's sound, particularly in the song "Nobody Loves Me", which contains a breakdown in which Durst imitated the singing style of Maynard James Keenan.